All Episodes

 Her ethics vow is questioned.

-House Speaker designate Nancy Pelosi's endorsement of John Mirtha's bid to become the House Majority Leader sent off a furor yesterday on Capitol Hill critics charging she's undercutting her pledge to clean up corruption by backing a veteran lawmaker who says um they say is repeatedly skirted ethical boundaries.
+House Speaker Designate Nancy Pelosi's endorsement of John Murthy's bid to become the House Majority Leader set off a furor yesterday on Capitol Hill, critics charging she's undercutting her pledge to clean up corruption by backing a veteran lawmaker who says, they say, has repeatedly skirted ethical boundaries.

-You know, this is the fight between Stenny Hoyer, who probably win this thing anyway, and uh and and Mertha.
+You know, this is the fight between Steny Hoyer, who'll probably win this thing anyway, and Mirtha.

-But I mean, this this this group crew that came out and they were they were involved in uh all kinds of charges against Republicans during the campaign.
+But I mean, this group crew that came out, they were involved in all kinds of charges against Republicans during the campaign.

 Our old buddy Melanie Sloan says Pelosi's endorsement suggests she's interested in the culture corruption only as a campaign issue, has no real interest in true reform.

-Uh crew is identified here in the Washington Post as a Democrat leaning group.
+Crew is identified here in the Washington Post as a Democrat-leaning group.

 Really?